Where Water Meets Paper

 For this exhibition, I chose to explore the theme of water by drawing connections between two places profoundly intertwined with it: Venice and Japan.

-The title of the exhibition carries a special meaning: it refers to the “destination” of water on paper.
-In these works, I sought to express how ink and water move across and within the layers of paper, finding their equilibrium.
-The amount of water used and the type of paper significantly influence the final result, creating unique and unrepeatable outcomes.
+In this exhibition, I sought to express how ink and water move across and within the surface of paper, and where they come to rest.
+The amount of water used and the type of paper can significantly influence the final result of the artwork.

 Kie Iwakiri